 Rega Planar 8 (2019)

-We bring things right up to the present day with yet another excellent Rega Research turntable.
+We finish our list with yet another excellent Rega Research turntable.
 The Essex specialist has been delivering five-star products since its inception in 1973, and helped a few other brands with tonearms and record players along the way.
 Updated versions of its classic Planar 1, 2, 3 (see above), 6... we could go on... have continued an arguably unmatched dynasty of great decks.